 Social engineering examples

 Below are examples of how someone could use social engineering to gain access to your network, steal confidential information, or get something for free.

-- Fellow employee - Pretending to be a fellow employee who is having problems accessing his or her account and needs security, login, or other account details.
+- Fellow employee - Pretending to be a fellow employee who is having problems accessing his or her account and needs a security, login, or other account details.

 - Fake IT - Fake IT support requesting remote access to a computer because of a fake problem or security threat.

 - Pretend Spouse - Pretend to be a spouse calling a company about problems accessing his or her spouse's account and needing account details.

 - Bogus student - Bogus student calling support staff indicating a website is not working.
 When a staff member visits the supposed problem page, it gathers computer and network information or tries to infect that computer with a trojan or other malware.

 - Fake customer - Fake disgruntled customer complaining about products they didn't purchase who demand a refund or compensation without proof of purchase.

 - Pretend maintenance man - Someone prints a pretend badge that gives the appearance they are a repairman who is visiting to fix a computer, printer, phone, or another system.
 After gaining access to the building, they get access to confidential documents or computers that would allow them access to the network.

-- Fake client - An e-mail from a fake client with a business proposal with an attachment that is a trojan or other malware to infect a network and give remote access.
+- Fake client - An e-mail from a fake client that sends a business proposal with an attachment containing malware used to gain remote access.

 Preventing social engineering attacks

 All employees, staff, students, or family members on the same network need to know all of the potential threats they may face.
-It is also important that anyone else who may have remote access such as a third-party IT company or contractors also be educated.
+It's important that anyone else who may have remote access, such as a third-party IT company or contractors, also be educated.